taofit/avensia.developer-challenge/README.md

 # Welcome
 ...
-To Avensia's developer challenge.
+To Avensias developer challenge.

-Congratulations, you have proceeded to the next step which is to conclude a competence orientated challenge.
-We wish to take a closer look at your technical skills so this is your time to shine.
-If there is anything in it that might not be part of you skill set, its fine, just leave that part and focus on the other stuff.
-But do please make sure that you follow the instructions.
+Congratulations, you have proceeded to the next step which is to complete a competence orientated programming challenge.
+We wish to take a closer look at your technical skills and this is your time to shine.
+If there is anything in the challenge that might not be part of you skill set, that's fine, just leave that part and focus on the other stuff.
+But please make sure to follow the instructions closely.

-If it all looks intriguing I will set you up with a technical interview with one of our developers over Skype.
+If it all looks intriguing we will set you up with a technical interview with one of our developers over Skype.
-Here you have all the instruction you need:
+Here you have all the instructions you need:

 In this repository you'll find a backend & a frontend task.
-You may select whichever you wish, or do them both if you would prefer that.
+You may select whichever you wish, or do them both if that is what you prefer.

-You'll find instructions for each challenge in its folder's README file.
+You'll find instructions for each challenge in the README file in the challenge's respective folder.

  - [Backend](/backend)
  - [Frontend](/frontend)

  Best of luck!

- When your done pls email us back and let us know that you are ready!
+ When you're done please email us back and let us know that you're ready!

  The team at Avensia